 For the Finals

 When it comes to technologies and online solutions, there are two alternative approaches you may follow.
 The first one is to ignore all that’s new and stick to all things that are classic.
-The second (and smarter) approach is to keep up with new technologies and take the most out of the opportunities they offer.
+The second (and smarter) approach is to keep up with new technologies and make the most out of the opportunities they offer.
 If you’re reading this now, you’ve surely chosen the latter.
 I hope that today’s list of apps will help you take advantage of living in 2020 and bring your landlord’s career to ever greater heights.